boyofgreen/web-app-HOL/native-app/README.md

 <a name="BuildWinJSControl" />
 ##Building controls with WinJS

-Now you will learn how to write a custom WinJS control that represents a checkbox and replace the WinJS ToggleSwitch control by it.
+Now you will learn how to write a custom WinJS control that represents a checkbox and replace the WinJS ToggleSwitch control with it.

 1. Right-click the **js** folder in **NativeToDo.Shared** project and add a new JavaScript file named **checkbox.js**.
 Copy and paste the code from [NativeToDo.Shared/js/checkbox.js](EndSolution/NativeToDo/NativeToDo/NativeToDo.Shared/js/checkbox.js) (or from the code snippet below) into your newly created file.